-Converting solar energy into electricity with photovoltaic technology is an increasingly cheaper and efficient process.
-Portugal has one of the highest solar resource levels in Europe, but using it implies the occupation of large territorial areas.
+Converting solar energy into electricity through photovoltaic technology is an increasingly cheap and efficient process.
+Portugal has one of the highest solar resource levels of European countries, but using it means occupying very significant geographical areas.

-With 840 solar panels occupying an area of 2500 square meters, the platform, which is the outcome of a partnership between EDP Produção, EDP Renováveis and EDP Comercial, has an installed capacity of approximately 220 kWp and an estimated annual production of around 300 MWh.
+With 840 solar panels occupying an area of 2500 square meters, the platform, which results from a partnership between EDP Produção, EDP Renewables and EDP Comercial, has an installed capacity of approximately 220 kWp and an estimated annual production of around 300 MWh.

-Studies to implement this plant began in 2015, and the construction process, which involved 13 suppliers (mostly Portuguese) and up to 25 workers, started in June 2016.
+The studies to move forward with this plant were initiated in 2015 and the construction, which involved 13 suppliers (mostly Portuguese) and, at the peak of the work process, 25 workers, started in June 2016.

-The Alto Rabagão reservoir was selected because its adverse climatic and spatial conditions allow us to test this technology in extreme conditions.
-It also has a deep valley with rocky soil and significant depth variations, which allowed us to test different mooring solutions.
+The Alto Rabagão reservoir was chosen because of the space and adverse climate conditions which allow it to test the technology in extreme conditions.
+It also has a deep valley with rocky soil and significant variations of dimensions, which provided an opportunity to test the mooring solutions.